Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history

 \begin{remark} As local independence can be read off from a local independence graph via $\delta$-separation, the above can be checked graphically.
 Let ${\mathcal P} (G)$ be a local independence model on a graph $G$ with sets of nodes $A \cup B \cup N^c \subset \calv$.
 Censoring is independent for $A$, given $A\cup B$, if $N^c$ is $\delta$-separated from $A$ by $A\cup B$ in $G$.
 The whole model on $\calv$ satisfies independent censoring if the node $N^c$ has no children in $G$.
 Moreover, the submodel induced by $A\cup B\cup \{N^c\} $ is subject to independent censoring if $N^c$ is $\delta$-separated from $A\cup B$ by $A\cup B$ alone in $G$ (or, more explicitly, if $N^c\nrightarrow_G \caln \cap (A\cup B) \mid {A\cup B}$). \end{remark}

-In Appendix \ref{appendix: independent censoring and identifiability} (Lemma \ref{lem:newDecens}) we prove that independent censoring ensures that the intensities with respect to the uncensored filtration are identifiable.
-We further argue that as long as there is a non-zero probability to observe the event before censoring (e.g.\ by the end of follow-up) there exists \emph{de-censoring} maps $\zeta$ to obtain $P$ on $\calf_{t}^{\calv_0}$ from information restricted to $\calf_{t\wedge C}^{\calv_0 \cup N^c}$ (see Remark \ref{remark:decens} in Appendix \ref{appendix: independent censoring and identifiability}), i.e.
+In Supplement \ref{appendix: independent censoring and identifiability} (Lemma \ref{lem:newDecens}) we prove that independent censoring ensures that the intensities with respect to the uncensored filtration are identifiable.
+We further argue that as long as there is a non-zero probability to observe the event before censoring (e.g.\ by the end of follow-up) there exists \emph{de-censoring} maps $\zeta$ to obtain $P$ on $\calf_{t}^{\calv_0}$ from information restricted to $\calf_{t\wedge C}^{\calv_0 \cup N^c}$ (see Remark \ref{remark:decens} in Supplement \ref{appendix: independent censoring and identifiability}), i.e.

 The above formulation via the de-censoring map is very general; in practice it is typical to show that a particular method of estimation is consistent for the desired parameter under independent censoring within a (semi-)parametric model.
 For our purposes, we choose to stay with the more general framework of identification just assuming the existence of intensities.